-The Processing Foundation is specifically invested in expanding the communities of technology and the arts to include and support those who have not had equal access because of their race, gender, class, sexuality, and/or ability.
-We sponsor a fellowship program that funds exploratory research and community-based projects, partner with like-minded organizations to make our software accessible to diverse constituencies, produce public events that provide platforms for collaboration between our contributors, and take part in panels and talks that spread the word about the need for diversity in these fields.
+The Processing Foundation is specifically invested in expanding the communities of technology and the arts to support those who have not had equal access because of their race, gender, class, sexuality, immigration/documentation status, age, geographical location, and disability.

-At our core is the philosophy and politics of open-source software.
-We see software as a medium, or something that connects two things.
-We view it as a means for thinking and making.
-We believe it should be free.
-We believe that learning to program is not about acquiring a certain skillset, but is instead a creative and exploratory process.
+At our core is the philosophy and politics of FLOSS (Free, Libre, Open Source Software).
+We see software as a medium, and a means for thinking and making.
+We believe that learning to program is not only about acquiring a certain skill set, but also about developing a creative and exploratory process.
 We believe software, and the tools to learn it, should be accessible to everyone.
-We believe software literacy and an understanding of media of all kinds is essential knowledge for today.

 We invite you to meditate on digital fragmentation and infrastructure that lays its foundation through the global white capitalist, colonialist, and imperialist framework we live in today through our Land and Digital Acknowledgements.

 The Foundation software projects are free and open source.
 Please consider donating to the Processing Foundation to help us advance the role of programming within the visual arts.